w3c/wai-tutorials/source/images/complex.html.erb.md

 <a href="2014-first-qtr.html">Long Description</a>
 ~~~

+{::nomarkdown}
+<%= code_end %>
+{:/nomarkdown}

 When the `longdesc` attribute contains a fragment identifier (`#` followed by the `id` an the element on the same web page - a “hash link”), it refers to an element on the same web page that provides the long description.
-It addresses the same use case as for [Approach 2](#https://w3c.github.io/wai-tutorials/images/complex/#structurally-associating-image-and-long-description-with-aria-describedby), though the support by web browsers and assistive technologies may vary.
+It addresses the same use case as for [Approach 2](#structurally-associating-image-and-long-description-with-aria-describedby), though the support by web browsers and assistive technologies may vary.
 An additional link (by applying [Approach 3](#a-text-link-to-the-long-description-adjacent-to-the-image)) is not needed when the long description is in close proximity to the image.

 {::nomarkdown}
 <%= code_start %>